Nicol: Who the hell is David Agnew?

 Nicol: Mother!
 It’s the Eiffel Tower!

 At the top of the tower, the Doctor and Romana are flirting outrageously with each other.
-It takes a good 30 seconds for Sue and Nicol to process the scene.

 Sue: Are they really in Paris?

-Me: Yes, they are really in Paris.
+Me: Yes, Sue, they’re really in Paris.

 Sue: Wow.
 I love this already.